 Pam McFadden, MCC Secretary (firstname.lastname@example.org)

-Pam McFadden has been with OCAT for the past twelve years serving specifically as the MOSAIC Multicultural Unity Center Secretary.
+Pam McFadden has been with OCAT for the past nineteen years serving specifically as the MOSAIC Multicultural Unity Center Secretary.
 If you would like to reserve space at the MOSAIC for your department or organization she is the go to person for that!

 Tiffany Gridiron Toriumi , Coordinator (email@example.com)